portworx/px-dev/cli_reference.md

         Total Capacity  :  413 GiB
         Total Used      :  3.7 GiB
 ```
-## Show: Details of Resources
-Resources are containers, storage volumes, and objects that host and connect containers to storage.
-You can use the show command to see the details of these resources.
+## Volumes: Manage storage volumes
+Use this command to create and manage volumes.
+These volumes can directly be used with Docker with the `-v` option.

 ```
-pxctl show
 NAME:
-   px show - Show volumes and nodes
+   pxctl volume - Manage volumes

 USAGE:
-   px show command [command options] [arguments...]
+   pxctl volume command [command options] [arguments...]

 COMMANDS:
-   cluster	Show cluster details
+   create, c	Create a volume
-   disks	Show available disks on this node containers	Show volume usage by containers volumes, v	Show volumes in the cluster snaps	Show volume snapshots in the cluster help, h	Shows a list of commands or help for one command
+   list, l	List volumes in the cluster inspect, i	Inspect a volume delete, d	Delete a volume stats, st	Volume Statistics alerts, a	Show volume related alerts help, h	Shows a list of commands or help for one command

 OPTIONS: